Markus Wallner: National politics

 On 11 October 2000, Wallner followed his party colleague Greti Schmid as Regional Minister in the Government of Vorarlberg.
 From 29 January 2003, he served in the State Parliament of Vorarlberg as the post of club chairman of the ÖVP parliamentary group.
 On 13 December 2006, a mandate announced Wallner as a replacement of the resigning Hans-Peter Bischof from the provincial government as state governor, therefore Wallner took over as Governor Deputy.
 As such, his area of responsibility covered in the Vorarlberg state government on the areas of health law and social security, medical matters, disability assistance and, since 2009, building construction, building industry, mechanical engineering, and electrical engineering as well as cable cars and lift technology.
 Until 2009 he was also responsible for culture, education, archives and libraries, and music schools, but the responsibility went to Andrea Kaufmann.

 As head of state in politics

 On 7 October 2011, Markus Wallner was nominated by former Vorarlberg governor Herbert Sausgruber as his successor.
-Subsequently Wallner took over on October 18, initially a caretaker and since 17 March 2012, he officially became the chairman of the provincial party of the Vorarlberg People's Party.
+Subsequently, Wallner took over on October 18, initially a caretaker and since 17 March 2012, he officially became the chairman of the provincial party of the Vorarlberg People's Party.

 On 7 December 2011, Wallner was elected by the deputies to be the provincial governor.
 He formed the Black-Green Coalition with the people of the Vorarlberg countryside.
 The Office shall exercise his deputy as state governor in the current state government Wallner with his party colleague Karlheinz Rüdisser.

+In the Vorarlberg Regional Elections 2024 the ÖVP lost 5,2 percentage points compared to the last election in 2019 and landed at 38,3 per cent of the overall vote—the worst election result of any conservative party in Vorarlberg since 1919.

+Criticism

+In May 2022 a motion of no confidence against Wallner was rejected in the Vorarlberg State Parliament.
+In June 2023 an investigation against Wallner—Wirtschaftsbundaffäre—was closed.

+In September 2026 mismanagement at Brand Vorarlberg became public.